Harden, Durant help Nets break away late, beat Heat 98-85

 Harden had just two baskets, both in the fourth quarter, during Saturday’s game.
 He then took only two shots in the first half Monday in another passive performance.

-But coach Steve Nash said before the game Harden’s playmaking was still a positive even with the three-time scoring champion not providing his usual points.
-Harden came in leading the league with 11 assists per game and finished with eight.
+But coach Steve Nash said before the game he wasn’t worried about the three-time scoring champion as he adjusts to his new team.

 “Would I like James to be more aggressive?
 Yes.
 Will he be more aggressive in time?
 I think so,” Nash said.
-“I think once he gets more comfortable with his teammates, when he gets in better shape, when he’s adapted to this whole new environment, we’ll see an improved James scoring the ball.
-But I’m not worried about him.”
+“I think once he gets more comfortable with his teammates, when he gets in better shape, when he’s adapted to this whole new environment, we’ll see an improved James scoring the ball.”

 UP NEXT